rajaraodv/loadcomponent/README.md

 3. Load the `load` component into your application's .app file (say myAuraApp.app) like below.

 	```
-	//Loads css1.css, fileParallel1.js and fileParallel2.js in parallel.
-After all 3 are loaded it async loads fileSeries1.js and finally async loads DEPENDENT_on_fileSeries1.js.
+	// Loads css1.css, fileParallel1.js and fileParallel2.js in parallel.
+	// After all 3 are loaded it async loads fileSeries1.js and finally async loads DEPENDENT_on_fileSeries1.js.

 	<application>
 		<namespace:load